shalwinas/FastAPI/README.md

 - User registration and login (JWT auth)
 - Create, update, delete, and mark todos as completed
-- Real-time updates (if applicable)
-- Due date, priority, and categorization
 - Hosted on Render, DB on Supabase

 ---